gvSIGAssociation/gvnix/addon-cxf/docs/td-contract-first-from-java.rst

      - Yes
      - Yes

-CXF has no support JAX-RPC client generation, Axis will be used instead on this clients.
+Pros and cons:

+* Apache CXF

+ * Pros:

-CXF is already integrated with Roo.
+  * Is already integrated by us on Roo.
-We have already some web service servers generated with CXF on the gvNIX sponsor organization.
+  * We have already some web service servers generated with CXF on the gvNIX sponsor organization.
+  * FUSE ESB / Servicemix support.

+ * Cons:

+  * CXF has no support JAX-RPC client generation, Axis could be used instead on this clients.

+* Spring Web Services

+ * Pros

+  * Roo is a Spring product as Spring Web Services: better integration expected.

+ * Cons

-FUSE ESB / Servicemix has no support Spring WS.
+  * No FUSE ESB / Servicemix support.
-The Spring annotations provides less control of the contract wsdl generated, because its orientation appears first contract focused on prewriting of wsdl.
+  * The Spring annotations provides less control of the contract wsdl generated, because its orientation appears first contract focused on prewriting of wsdl.

-**CXF has been selected as web services framework.**
+**CXF has been selected as web services framework because has ESB / Servicemix support and better contract generation annotations.**

+More information:

 * http://static.springsource.org/spring-ws/sites/2.0/reference/html/tutorial.html
 * http://cxf.apache.org/docs/defining-contract-first-webservices-with-wsdl-generation-from-java.html